 Image: SAP Business One - Sales and Service Management

-SAP Business One provides CRM tools to help you manage the entire sales process and customer lifecycle from end-to-end, and provides a complete view of your leads and customers to help you better meet their needs.
+SAP Business One provides CRM tools to help you manage the entire sales process and customer lifecycle from end to end.
+It is also able to provide a complete view of your leads and customers to help you understand what needs to be done to better meet their needs.

-This helps you convert your leads into customers, increase their level of satisfaction with your service, and thus maximise the sales and profitability of your SME.
+This helps you convert your leads into customers, increase their satisfaction with your service, and thus maximise the sales and profitability of your SME.

 Image: SAP Business One Inventory and Purchasing Control

-Your SME will need a systematic approach to managing the procurement process from end-to-end.
-This includes requesting vendor quotes, to creating purchase requests and making payment to vendors.
+Your SME will need a systematic approach to managing the procurement process from end to end.
+This includes requesting vendor quotes, creating purchase requests, and paying vendors.

 With these tools, you can:

 SAP Business One comes with a complimentary and integrated version of SAP Crystal Reports.
 This provides built-in analytics and reporting tools that generate accurate, timely reports using data drawn from across your business and gives you actionable insights into your business that benefit your operations.

 If powered by SAP HANA, Business One exploits in-memory computing capabilities to give you real-time access to predefined dashboards and reports and provide tools to support your decision-making.